sleepturtle2/Music-Theory-Notes/Circle-of-Fifths/CircleOfFifths.md

 10. 9 o clock -> Eb (V of Ab).
 12 - 9 = 3.
 3 flats, B,E,A
 11. 10 o clock -> Bb (V of Eb).
 12 - 10 = 2, 2 flats, B,E
 12. 11 o clock -> F (V of Bb).
 12 - 11 = 1, 1 flat, B.

+Check all major key notes [here](https://www.guitarlessonworld.com/resources/list-of-major-scale-notes/)

+**Constructing Diatonic Chords for Major Scale:**
+- Move up in notes  one by one, select the respective chords.
+For example, for C, C Dm Em F G Am B<sup>o</sup>(not listed here)

+**Constructing the Minor Scale:**
+- Notes can be constructed using the same method as above individually.
+- You can use the relative major scale for the same notes.
+- For eg, Am scale would be: Am B<sup>o</sup> C Dm Em F G Am

+**Transposing:**
+- One can transpose both notes and chords using the circle

+Constructing the Circle of Fifths:
+- Make hour 12 hour positions.
+- From 11 o clock position, start with order of sharps, ie F C G D A E B. B ends at 5 o clock position.
+- Now from 10 o clock position, start with the order of flats.
+Put a flat for each note, ie, (going anti-clockwise) Bb, Eb, Ab, Db, Gb, Cb, Fb.
+(Cb/Fb are reduntant as there already is B and E on the circle)
+- For constructing the relative minor scale, move the notes 3 places counter-clockwise, ie A aligns with C, E with G and so on.